 If a student's written examination (or parts of it) is lost, and SSE is clearly responsible for the loss, the student is entitled to a new exam date within a week unless the student requests to have the examination later.

 Regulations at the Exam

-The exam invigilator is empowered to reprimand and/or dismiss anyone who does not follow the applicable rules.
+The exam invigilator is empowered to reprimand and/or dismiss anyone who does not follow the applicable rules or any other regulations that are in effect.